uPortal-Project/uPortal-web-components/@uportal/esco-content-menu/README.md

 - `call-after-action`: type: `Function`, default: `{}`, callback function to call after click on `action-favorite` button (passed to the `action-favorite` component),
 - `icon-background-color`: type: `String`, default: `Transparent`, could be used to apply a background-color behind a portlet icon - usecase if there isn't background on icon.
 - `favorite-api-url`: type: `String`, default: `/uPortal/api/layout`, the uri/url of the favorites api (passed to the `action-favorite` component),
-- `user-info-api-url`: type: `String`, default: `/uPortal/api/v5-1/userinfo`, url/uri on which the api request is done to obtain user information and the jwt tocken, (passed to the `action-favorite` component),
+- `user-info-api-url`: type: `String`, default: `/uPortal/api/v5-1/userinfo`, url/uri on which the api request is done to obtain user information and the jwt token, (passed to the `action-favorite` component),
 - `debug`: type: `Boolean`, default: `false`, for the demo/debug mode to be able to run in a standalone way (disable api call).

 ### The content grid category filter